 Christie's Education, New York offers a part-time certificate program that combines academic study of modern and contemporary art with wide-ranging exposure to the vibrant New York art world.

-Students may enroll in a single term or enroll in the full nine-month program.
+The Certificate in Modern and Contemporary Art is flexible - you may enroll in a single term or enroll in the full nine-month program.
 Prospective students are encouraged to meet with the Program Director to discuss all program options before they apply.

-Certificate students attend the Modern and Contemporary Art Survey, which meets every Tuesday, Wednesday, and Thursday morning.
+Our certificate students attend the Modern and Contemporary Art Survey, which meets every Tuesday, Wednesday, and Thursday morning.
 This three-term course chronologically surveys art from 1850 to the present.
 Students also attend a certificate seminar one afternoon per week.
 Led by a Christie’s Education instructor, this intimate session involves some time in the classroom, but mostly entails guided field studies to art-related sites in and around New York.
 Students visit artists’ studios, galleries, museums and private collections, among other venues.

 Image © Morgan Art Foundation Ltd. / Artists Rights Society (ARS), New York, DACS, London 2019